sniclasj/milestone-one-2.0/README.md

 - __The 'SJ Fitness Difference' Section__

-  - The SJ Fitness Approach section highlights the gym's features to clients and/or prospective clients.
+  - This section highlights the gym's features to clients and/or prospective clients.
 The aim of this section is to entice new clients to the gym by showcasing its premium features in a clean and concise way.

 ![The SJ Fitness Difference Section](documentation/testing/sj-fitness-difference-section.jpg)